BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Introduction

 \section{Introduction}

 Video technology is ubiquitous in modern life, with wired and wireless video streaming, terrestrial and satellite TV, Blu-ray players, digital cameras, video conferencing and surveillance all underpinned by efficient signal representations.
-It has been predicted that, by 2022, 82\% (approximately 4.0ZB) of all global internet traffic per year will be video content \cite{r:cisco2}.
-It is therefore a very challenging time for compression, which must efficiently code these increased quantities of video at higher spatial and temporal resolutions, dynamic resolutions and qualities.
+It was predicted that, by 2022, 82\% (approximately 4.0ZB) of all global internet traffic per year will be video content \cite{r:cisco2}.
+This projected figure was probably hit earlier due to the increased use of video technologies during the Covid-19 pandemic.
+It is therefore a very challenging time for compression, which must efficiently encode these increased quantities of video at higher spatial and temporal resolutions, dynamic resolutions and qualities.

-The last three decades have witnessed significant advances in video compression technology, from the first international video coding standard H.120 \cite{r:h120}, to the widely adopted MPEG-2/H.262 \cite{r:h262} and H.264/AVC (Advanced Video Coding) \cite{r:h264} standards.
-More recently, ISO/IEC Moving Picture Experts Group (MPEG) and ITU-T Video Coding Experts Group (VCEG) have initiated the development of a new video coding standard, Versatile Video Coding (VVC) \cite{s:VVC1}, with the aim of reducing bit rates by 30\%-50\% compared to the current High Efficiency Video Coding (HEVC) standard \cite{r:HEVC}.
-In parallel, the Alliance for Open Media (AOMedia) has developed royalty-free open-source video codecs to compete with MPEG standards.
-The recently launched AOMedia Video 1 (AV1) codec \cite{w:AV1} has been reported to outperform its predecessor VP9 \cite{w:VP9}.
+The last three decades have witnessed significant advances in video compression technology, from the first international video coding standard H.120 (\cite{r:h120}), to the widely adopted MPEG-2/H.262 (\cite{r:h262}), and H.264 Advanced Video Coding (H.264/AVC) (\cite{r:h264}) standards.
+Recently, ISO/IEC Moving Picture Experts Group (MPEG) and ITU-T Video Coding Experts Group (VCEG) have released a new video coding standard, Versatile Video Coding (VVC) (\cite{s:VVC1}), with the aim of reducing bit rates by 30\%-50\% compared to the current High Efficiency Video Coding (HEVC) standard (\cite{r:HEVC}).
+In parallel, the Alliance for Open Media (AOMedia) have developed royalty-free open-source video codecs to compete with MPEG standards.
+The first AOMedia Video 1 (AV1) codec (\cite{w:AV1,AV1specs}) has been reported to outperform its predecessor VP9, developed by \cite{w:VP9}.
 In order to benchmark these coding algorithms, their rate quality performance can be evaluated using objective and/or subjective assessment methods.
-Existing work \cite{c:Akyazi,c:Grois,c:SeixasDias,c:Guo,c:Zabrovskiy,c:Katsavounidis} has reported comparisons for contemporary codecs, but the results have been varied and the conclusions confusing due to the use of different coding configurations.
+Existing works, by \cite{c:Akyazi,c:Grois,c:SeixasDias,c:Guo,c:Zabrovskiy,c:Katsavounidis, nguyen_marpe_2021}, have reported comparisons for contemporary codecs, with perplexing results and conclusions, mainly due to the use of different coding configurations.
+Also, most of these studies are solely based on objective quality assessment.
+Finally, the majority of these works do not publicly release the produced data.

-In this context, this paper presents a comparison between the test models for three major video coding standards (HEVC, AV1 and VVC) using their corresponding common test conditions to create a fair comparison.
-The results are based on eighteen representative source sequences at UHD (3840$\times$2160) and HD (1920$\times$1080) resolutions using traditional (constant resolution) and Dynamic Optimizer (DO)\footnote{Here only convex hull rate-distortion optimisation within each shot is employed.} (DO) \cite{w:DO} (for HD resolution only) approaches.